SurPun/AWS-Developer-Associate/Section 21: AWS Serverless Lambda/Quiz.md

 10. You have a Lambda function used to retrieve data from an RDS DB instance.
 Each time the Lambda function is invoked, it establishes a new connection to your database.
 These connections make a load on your database and degrade its performance.
 So, you tell your developers to use long-lived database connections.
 They tell you that .......................................

 - They will move the database connection object outside of the function handler

+11. Your Lambda function written in Node.js wants to connect to an RDS PostgreSQL database in your VPC.
+The Lambda function must use the Node.js driver for PostgreSQL to connect to the database.
+How do you bundle your Lambda function to add the dependencies?

+- Put the function and the dependencies in one folder and zip them together

+12. How do you declare a Lambda function in a CloudFormation template?

+- Upload all the code asa_ .zip file to an S3 bucket and refer to the object in AWS: : Lambda: : Function block

+13. Which of the following allows you to deploy your Lambda function globally so that requests made to a CloudFront distribution are filtered at the AWS Edge Locations?

+- Lambda@Edge

+14. What is the recommended way to store temporary files used by your Lambda function that will be discarded when the function stops execution?

+- Use the local directory /tmp

+15. The maximum size for a Lambda function /tmp space is .........................

+- 10240 MB